 Topics vs Keywords

 It's not that you should abandon keywords entirely, but they shouldn't be the driving force of any page or blog.
 Instead, you should focus on topics.
-The difference between the two is trying to answer a question or search query in-depth vs. just focusing on a specific phrase.
+The main difference between the two is trying to answer a question or search query in-depth vs. just focusing on a specific phrase.

 For example, let's break down this blog post.